-Frank Robinson was one of the most dynamic players to ever don a Major League Baseball uniform.
-At the end of his career, the talented right fielder ranked amongst the best players in league history in several important offensive categories, making him a shoe-in as a first-ballot Hall of Famer.
-This list covers ten essential baseball cards of the legendary outfielder.
+As one of the most dynamic players to ever don a Major League Baseball uniform, Frank Robinson cards offer collectors a great reminder of the beloved player.
+At the end of his career, the talented right fielder ranked amongst the best players in league history in several important offensive categories, making him a shoo-in as a first-ballot Hall of Famer.
+This list covers some of the essential baseball cards for the legendary outfielder.

-Baseball card collectors’ first opportunity to add Frank Robinson cards to their collection came in 1957 when Topps issued a card of the Reds outfielder, along with a few oddball cards which are highly desirable amongst his tried and true fans.
-The vast majority of Robinson’s cards issued as a player fell within the “Golden Age” of post-World War II baseball cards, which has resulted in the cards being both extremely popular and, at times, quite costly.
-As a player who appeared in fourteen All-Star Games over the course of his career, and won several important awards, Frank Robinson was a frequent subject in baseball products throughout his career and beyond.
+Baseball card collectors’ first opportunity to add Frank Robinson cards to their collection came in 1957 when Topps issued a card of the Reds outfielder, along with a few oddball cards which are highly desirable with his tried-and-true fans.
+The vast majority of Frank Robinson cards issued as a player fell within the “Golden Age” of post-World War II baseball cards, which has resulted in the cards being both extremely popular and, at times, quite costly.
+As a player who appeared in fourteen All-Star Games over the course of his career, and won several important awards, Robinson was a frequent subject in baseball products.

-Beyond his exceptional playing career, Frank Robinson’s run of baseball cards was extended by his time as a baseball manager.
-He served as a player manager for the Indians during his final two seasons as a player, but later returned in strictly a manager’s role for the Giants, Orioles, Expos, and Nationals.
-In all, Robinson played and managed for nearly 40 years, providing collectors a wide range of cards to pursue for their collections.
-The following list of the top Frank Robinson cards displays options ranging from his rookie cards through the end of his playing career and into his retirement.
+Beyond his exceptional playing career, the run of Frank Robinson baseball cards was extended by his time as a manager.
+He served as a player-manager for the Indians during his final two seasons, but later returned in strictly a manager’s role for the Giants, Orioles, Expos, and Nationals.
+In all, Robinson played and managed for nearly 40 years, providing a wide range of cards for collectors to pursue.
+The following list of the top Frank Robinson cards identifies options ranging from his rookie cards through the end of his playing career and into his retirement.

-The 1975 Topps cards were one of the most iconic sets of that era.
+1975 Topps was one of the most iconic releases of the era.
 The bold colored, two-toned borders were completely different than any other design utilized by the card giant up to that point.
-The set featured the final card of the Hall of Famer.
-The portrait-style card of Robinson is also available in the 1975 Topps Mini set.
+The reason the '75 set is notable on our list is because it contains the final Frank Robinson card from his active playing career.
+The portrait-style card of Robinson is also available in 1975 Topps Mini.
 Adding more choices, he appears on the Indians' team card as the manager, since he spent the season serving as the player-manager.

 There are numerous Topps sets which feature League Leader cards.
 These combo cards can be cool for player collectors to track down, especially when the cards feature multiple players enshrined in Cooperstown.
 In the case of this 1962 Topps classic, the card features three Hall of Fame sluggers who led the National League in home runs during the 1961 season.
 Robinson was also featured on a similar card in the 1963 set along with Stan Musial, Hank Aaron, Tommy Davis, and Bill White.

 There was a lot for Frank Robinson to celebrate during the 1966 season: the Orioles won the first of their three World Series pennants, he took home the American League Triple Crown, and he won the American League MVP and World Series MVP awards.
-The first card in the 1967 Topps set celebrated the two stars, Brooks Robinson and Frank Robinson, of the 1966 World Series along with their manager, Hank Bauer.
+The first card in 1967 Topps celebrated the two stars of the 1966 World Series—Brooks Robinson and Frank Robinson—along with their manager, Hank Bauer.
 The two Robinsons were also featured on a 1968 Topps card titled "Bird Belters".

 In 1999, Upper Deck issued a set of relic cards featuring the current members of the 500-Home Run Club.
-The cards were extremely well received with collectors and are still very popular, but expensive, collectables.
-The majority of 500-Club relics produced by Upper Deck in 1999 had a print run of 350 cards, with the living players also signing 20 copies of each card which are even more difficult, and expensive, to add to your collection.
-Robinson's 589 career home runs earned him a place in this relic set and his cards were placed in the 1999 UD Ionix set along with the autographed parallel of this card.
+The cards were extremely well received and are still very popular, but expensive, collectibles.
+The majority of 500-Club relics produced by Upper Deck in 1999 had a print run of 350 cards.
+In addition, the living players also signed 20 copies, which are even more difficult, and expensive, to acquire.
+Robinson's 589 career home runs earned him a place in this relic set and his cards were placed in 1999 UD Ionix along with the autographed parallel.

 Frank Robinson was traded to the Orioles from the Reds in December of 1965 in exchange for pitcher Milt Pappas.
-As Susan Sarandon's character Annie Savoy said in Bull Durham, "...bad trades are part of baseball.
-Now who can forget Frank Robinson for Milt Pappas.
-It still ranks as one of the all-time most lopsided trades in the history of Major League Baseball.
-While there were no traded or update sets at this point, 1966 Topps managed to change the team banner and player-name boxes to the green color scheme used for the Orioles cards in the set.
-However, Robinson is still pictured in a road-grey Reds' uniform.
+As Susan Sarandon's character Annie Savoy said in Bull Durham, "...bad trades are part of baseball."
+Trading Frank Robinson for Milt Pappas still ranks as one of the all-time most lopsided trades in the history of Major League Baseball.
+While there were no traded or update sets at this point, 1966 Topps managed to change the team banner and player-name boxes to the green color scheme used for the Orioles cards.
+However, Robinson is still pictured in a road-gray Reds' uniform.